 4. Coronary Angiography

 This invasive procedure visualizes coronary arteries directly using contrast dye under X-ray guidance.
-It identifies blockages responsible for anterolateral ischemia and aids planning for interventions like angioplasty.
+It identifies blockages responsible for anterolateral ischemia and helps clinicians plan interventions like angioplasty.

 5. Cardiac MRI & CT Angiography

-Advanced imaging techniques offer detailed views of myocardial perfusion and scar tissue without invasive measures.
+Advanced imaging techniques offer detailed views of myocardial perfusion, anatomy, and scar tissue, sometimes without the need for invasive measures.

 Treatment Strategies for Anterolateral Ischemia